 Work-study scholarships help make Penland available to a wider range of students.
 Work-study students receive room, board, and discounted tuition.
 No work-study for fall and spring one-week workshops.

 In addition to regular duties, work-study students are required to work from 9:00 AM to 5:00 PM on the day before and the day after their session.
 If you cannot meet this requirement, do not apply.

 Scholarship applicants are required to submit two letters of reference that address your work ethic and commitment to learning, a résumé, a $50 application fee, and a letter of interest and need.
 Your letter should be no longer than two pages and should address the following:

 Financial need: why attending Penland would be a financial hardship for you.

-Seriousness of intent: your background and experience in craft, if any (prior experience in craft is not a requirement).
-The individual artistic goals that you hope to pursue in each of the classes you are applying for.
+Seriousness of intent: your background and experience in craft, if any (prior experience in craft is not a requirement), and the individual artistic goals that you hope to pursue in each of the workshops for which you are applying.

-Work ethic: work-study students have an experience which is different from yet equally valuable to that of regular students.
-Do you feel you will benefit from balancing studio work with physical labor for the school?
+Work ethic: work-study students have an experience that is different from that of regular students, yet equally valuable.
+Do you feel you will benefit from balancing studio work with working for the school?

 Special Work-Study Scholarships